eksant/tictactoe/README.md

 # Tic Tac Toe

-A simple game build with html-javascript-css
+A Tic Tac Toe game in HTML/JavaScript/CSS.
+Maked With ❤

 ### Branch